Purple Dead-Nettle

 Habitat and Origin

-Spreads through both seeds and vegetative methods.
+Purple dead-nettle spreads through both seeds and vegetative methods.
 Flowers can self-pollinate before opening but can also be cross-pollinated by bees and wasps.
-Roots can form new genetically-identical plants by creeping (via horizontal roots growing outwards from the main plant and sending up clones) or by forming new plants from root fragments.
-Purple Dead-Nettle can germinate year-round when buried at depths of 0.5 – 2 cm.
-One plant can produce 300 seeds and can be viable for up to 9 years.
+Roots can form new genetically identical plants by creeping (via horizontal roots growing outwards from the main plant and sending up clones) or by forming new plants from root fragments.
+Purple dead-nettle can germinate year-round when buried at depths of 0.5 – 2 cm.
+One plant generally produces 300 seeds (but up to thousands!), which persist in the soil for several years.

 Ecological: